Accredited Level 5 Diploma Positive Psychology Practitioner & Coach

 It does not cover exercise, sport, or movement (if this is your area of professional practice, you will need to have in place relevant insurance coverage here).
 It also does not cover clinical psychology or counseling areas that extend beyond Positive Psychology (e.g. supporting clients with mental health conditions such as depression, trauma, and anxiety – again, you will need relevant insurance coverage here for these other dimensions of your practice).

 Will this course prepare me for a MAPP degree?

 The course will prepare you to progress onto a MAPP degree.
-For example, you will read research articles on Positive Psychology and learn how to write literature reviews and reflective logs, and prepare a research proposal.
+For example, you will read research articles on Positive Psychology and learn how to conduct Positive Psychology self-interventions, write literature reviews, critical reviews, and reflective logs, and prepare a research proposal.

 If you wish to apply for a MAPP degree after your course, you may request an academic reference and set of transcripts from PPG to support your application.
 Please keep in mind that universities have a separate and independent admissions process.

 I want to apply to this course but I’m not academic – can I still apply?